Asian Games, Table Tennis: Sutirtha Mukherjee and Harmeet Desai lead India to team events knockouts

 With the wins, both teams finish top of their respective Groups.

 The Indian women, led by Manika Batra, on Friday, beat Singapore 3-2 in a tightly contested tie.
-On Saturday though, Batra, the world No 36, was rested.
+On Saturday though, Batra, world No 36, was rested.

 Diya Chitale opened proceedings and took just 15 minutes to register a 11-1, 11-6, 11-8 win over Sikka Suwal Shrestha, before Ayhika Mukherjee beat Nabita Shrestha 11-3, 11-7, 11-2 in a match that lasted 16 minutes.